ArfatulAsif/World-Tour/Nepal/README.md

 We took it and slept.

 After waking up, we did some shopping and had a final walk around.
 Then we used **Indrive** to book a taxi to the airport.
+Our flight was at the evening.

 (Thus ended our trip)